leeway64/LWWordCounter/README.md

 This JSON file is provided as an example in the `bin` folder.

-Then after running the program, the console output will be:
+After running the program, the console output will be:

 ```
 Text file selected: ..\src\tests\test_text_files\moby_dick.txt